 long-overdue of all space missions – a manned trip to Mars – is finally

-undertaken during this time.* A full six decades after the Apollo landings,
+undertaken by 2033.* Six decades after the Apollo landings,

 technology is now greatly improved, particularly with regards to computing and telecommunications.

 launch vehicle has been developed, together with a smaller spacecraft

 known as the Multi-Purpose Crew Vehicle (MPCV).
 This is based on designs